tshepang/blog/content/computing/major projects using Mercurial.rst

 * CPython__ and PyPy__, the most important implementations of a top 10
   popular programming language

-* Mercurial__, 2nd only to Git in terms of DVCS popularity, though maybe lagging by 2 orders of magnitude :(

 * OpenJDK__, the top open source implementation of the Java platform

 * Sphinx__, documentation generator used in most Python projects